Mohamed-Elwakdy/Elwakdy-TripData/README.md

 ### The geographic range of my data (min/max - X/Y)

 ### Getting the maximum and minimum longitude and latitude.
-We can see here, The minimum and maximum latitude is invalid and The maximum pickup longitude is invalid.
+The minimum and maximum latitude is invalid and The maximum pickup longitude is invalid as well.
 ### Also, the mimimum and maximum dropoff longitude are invalid as well.